aliabdkhalekk/School/README.md

 API Endpoints
 -
-you will find the collection of all this endpoints in Postman file -GET /teachers: Retrieve all teachers.
+you will find the collection of all this endpoints in Postman file <br />

+-GET /teachers: Retrieve all teachers.<br />
--GET /teachers/{id}: Retrieve a specific teacher by ID.
+-GET /teachers/{id}: Retrieve a specific teacher by ID.<br />
--POST /teachers: Create a new teacher.
+-POST /teachers: Create a new teacher.<br />
--PUT /teachers/{id}: Update an existing teacher by ID.
+-PUT /teachers/{id}: Update an existing teacher by ID.<br />
--DELETE /teachers/{id}: Delete a teacher by ID.
+-DELETE /teachers/{id}: Delete a teacher by ID.<br />

 Logging
 -
-Used in this project Log4j2
+Used in this project Log4j2 <br />
-you can find logs file in log- app.log
+you can find logs file in log- app.log <br />